 Microbial processes responsible for biogenic NO emission are confined to the uppermost soil layers (Galbally and Johansson, 1989; Rudolph et al., 1996; Rudolph and Conrad, 1996).
 Consequently, composite soil samples (1 kg of top soil, 0–5 cm depth) have been collected at the individual sites of Milan oasis (natural forest, cotton, jujube, cotton & jujube mixture, desert).
 All samples (air dried) were sent from Xinjiang to Germany by air cargo and stored refrigerated (+ 4°C) until laboratory analysis of the net potential NO flux (see below).
 Sub-samples have been analyzed for dry bulk soil density (ISO 11272), pH (ISO 10390), electrical conductivity (salinity, ISO 11265), contents of nitrate and ammonium (ISO 14256), total carbon and total nitrogen (ISO 10649 and ISO 13878), texture (ISO 11277), as well of soil water potential (pF values 1.8, 2.5, 4.2, Hartge and Horn, 2009).

 Electrical conductivity varied between 1.6 to 9.5 dS m-1 within the managed soils, and was 59.8 and 3.0 dS m-1 in the natural forest and desert soils, respectively.
-Commercially available soil moisture probes (e.g. TDR and FDR (Frequence-Domain-) show extreme interferences for soils of >2 dS m-1 (c.f.
+Commercially available soil moisture probes (e.g. TDR (Time-Domain-Reflectometry) and FDR (Frequence-Domain-Reflectometry)) show extreme interferences for soils of >2 dS m-1 (c.f.
 Kargas et al., 2013) and their calibration for such soils is extremely challenging, if possible at all.
 Indeed, FDR-signals monitored in Milan oasis’ soils were extremely noisy and spurious.
 Nevertheless, up-scaling of the laboratory derived net potential NO fluxes needs data of the uppermost layer of each soil of Milan oasis land-types (see Sect.
 2.2.6).
 For that, as most reasonable approximation, it was decided to use that individual (constant) gravimetric soil moisture content, which corresponds to the so-called “wilting point”.
 The latter was determined by laboratory water tension measurements (pF 4.2) on undisturbed soil cores from each land-cover type.
 The wilting point is defined as that soil moisture in the root zone, which would cause irreversible wilting of plants.
-Wilting point conditions in the uppermost soil layers (2 cm) of soils in the Taklimakan Desert are easily reached, since evaporation there is extremely high (evaporating capacity 2920 mm a-1).
+Wilting point conditions in the uppermost soil layers (2 cm) of soils in the Taklimakan Desert are easily reached, since evaporation is extremely high (evaporating capacity 2920 mm a-1).
 Even after flooding irrigation of Milan oasis’ crop fields, these conditions have repeatedly been observed within at least 3 days by visual inspections.

-2.2.4 Laboratory determination of net potential NO2 fluxes
+2.2.4 Laboratory determination of net potential NO fluxes

 The methodology for the laboratory measurement of the NO flux from soil has been developed at the end of the nineties (Yang and Meixner, 1997) and has been continuously used during the last two decades (Otter et al., 1999; Kirkman et al., 2001; van Dijk and Meixner, 2001; Feig et al., 2008a; Feig et al., 2008b; Yu et al., 2008; Ashuri, 2009; Feig, 2009; Gelfand et al., 2009; Yu et al., 2010a, 2010b; Bargsten et al., 2010).
 The methodology has been significantly improved in the frame of this study and is described in detail by Behrendt et al. (2014).